liutairan/liutairan.github.io/projects/trust_hsi.md

 ### Project goal

 A human operator can give feedback and corrections to a robot if it is not working as desired.
 Monitoring and controlling a swarm of robots is not something easy to do for one operator.
-The goal of this work is to achieve multi-agent system autonomy such that monitoring and managing a swarm of robots is possible with a few operators or even no one behind the control panel.
+The goal of this work is to achieve multi-agent system autonomy such that monitoring and managing a swarm of robots is possible with a few or even no operators behind the control panel.

 ### My role